Basham, Ringe y Correa

 The LROA defines senior citizens as people above 60 years old.
 This law sets out the principles and rights for senior citizens such as: strengthening their independence and personal development; participation in public life; fair and proportional treatment regarding access to and satisfaction of needs for welfare; and the prohibition against distinctions based on sex, economic situation, ethnicity, belief, religion or any other characteristic.

 At work, senior citizens shall have equal access to job opportunities, and other options that could allow them their own income and the protection of the FLL.
-When unemployed, they shall receive social assistance through the federal programs “Popular Insurance” and the “Opportunities Program”, which provide health and food support for elderly people.
-More than 2.5 million people benefit from these programs.
+When unemployed, they shall receive social assistance through the federal programs “Popular Insurance” and the “Pension for Seniors Program”, which provide health and economic support for elderly people.
+More than 5 million people benefit from these programs.
 Today in Mexico one of every ten persons is a senior citizen.

 What enforcement/remedies exist?